 Ask About Your Options

-Have a Back-Up Plan
+Have a Backup Plan

-Be Diligent About Hand-Washing
+Be Diligent About Hygiene

-It may be easier to determine when your child is too sick to go to school than to make the call about when he or she is ready to go back.
-Sending your child back too soon can delay his or her recovery and subject other children to the virus as well.
+It may be easy to know when your child is too sick to go to school, but it is often difficult to determine when they are ready to go back.
+Sending your child back too soon can delay their recovery and make other children in the school more susceptible to the virus as well.
 Below are some guidelines that may help you decide whether or not your child is ready to return to school.

 Attitude and Appearance Improve